paigeweber13/fine-hardware-visualization/README.md

  - sometimes make rule for `run-tests/fhv_minimal` fails with a segmentation fault, seems to be right after compilation but before running.
 Immediately running the rule again succeeds.
+ - sometimes get "stopping non-started region" error in fhv.
+I think it only happens when you run "benchmark-all" (the `-b` flag)

 ### Features to add:
  - combine benchmark in fhv with benchmark-likwid-vs-manual